tlambert03/microsim/docs/api.md

 backend (`numpy`, `cupy`, `jax`, etc...) and an optional random seed, which can be used to reproduce the same simulation multiple times.

+Note that all of these settings can also be defined using environment variables prefixed with `MICROSIM_`.
+For example, to globally disallow caching, you can set `MICROSIM_CACHE=0`.
+Nested settings can be defined using `__` as a separator, such as `MICROSIM_CACHE__WRITE=0`, which would disable writing to the cache (but still allow reading).

 ::: microsim.schema.settings

 ## Other Types